ZUTER-A

 INDICATIONS: –

-Terbutaline sulphate: -The bronchial muscles relax and Guaiphenesin along with Menthol acts as a expectorant reducing the viscosity and helps to loosens mucus in your lungs.
+Terbutaline sulphate: -The bronchial muscles relax, and Guaiphenesin, along with Menthol, acts as an expectorant, reducing the viscosity and helping to loosen mucus in your lungs.
 Whereas,

 Bromohexine HCl contributes to a secretomotoric effect by helping the cilia transport the phlegm out of the lungs.
 Thereby relieving the patient of acute or chronic cough and other bronchospastic disorders.